-- --Receive and review report on compensation comparability data for the general secretary and general managers - --Receive and review report on compensation comparability data for the president and president-elect - --Review pay ranges recommended by the general secretary for all general managers prior to Executive Committee approval - --Confirm reasonableness of compensation proposed to be paid in the coming year to Rotary's disqualified persons and document any exceptions - --Assemble a summary report of compensation paid to all staff
+- --Receive and review report on compensation comparability data for disqualified persons, including the president and president-elect. - --Review recommended market-based pay ranges based on current salary surveys for all disqualified persons and report to Executive Committee for approval - --Confirm reasonableness of maximum compensation that could be proposed to be paid in the coming year to Rotary's disqualified persons and document any exceptions - --Assemble a summary report of compensation paid to staff and present to the Executive Committee

-Following Meeting Two, the chair of the Operations Review Committee (or his or her designate) will report the committee's recommendations with respect to the pay ranges recommended by the general secretary for the general managers and the reasonableness of compensation proposed to be paid to Rotary's disqualified persons, and will present the summary report of compensation paid to all staff, to the next meeting of the Executive Committee.
-(January 2015 Mtg., Bd.
+Following Meeting Two, the chair of the Operations Review Committee (or the chair's designee) will report the committee's recommendations with respect to reasonableness of the pay ranges for disqualified persons and will present the summary report of compensation paid to all staff, to the next meeting of the Executive Committee.
+The committee chair or the chair's designee will also report on the reasonableness of pay ranges for disqualified persons to the Trustees Executive Committee.
+(April 2021 Mtg., Bd.
 Dec.
-117)
+144)